What is digoxin?

 How will my doctor know if I am getting the right amount of digoxin?

 The digoxin dose needed to treat heart conditions is different for different people.
 Your doctor may do a blood test to make sure you have the right amount of digoxin in your body.
 This blood test has to be done at least 6 hours after your last dose of digoxin.
 Tell your doctor when you normally take your digoxin.
 Your doctor may want you to wait to take your dose.
 Or he or she may want to schedule your appointment so that you will have your blood drawn at the right time.

-- Increased ankle swelling or feeling that your shoes are too tight all of a sudden
+- Increased ankle swelling or feeling that your shoes are suddenly too tight.

 If you have atrial fibrillation, the following symptoms may mean that you are not getting enough digoxin:

-- A rapid pulse (more than 100 beats per minute)
+- Rapid pulse (more than 100 beats per minute).

 If you develop any of these symptoms, call your doctor right away.
 Your doctor will decide how to adjust medication and/or manage symptoms as needed.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.